 9. Help users recognize, diagnose, and recover from errors.

-Though you should always aim to prevent errors, some might be inevitable.
+Though you should always aim to prevent errors, it’s inevitable that some will eventually sneak past a user.
+However, the next of our website design tips can help you minimize their impact.
 Error messages should be expressed in plain language, without codes, precisely indicating the problem and offering a constructive solution.
 The web’s most common error, the 404, obviously violates most of these guidelines.
 Try a custom version, like ours.

 10. Maintain clear documentation.

-No one ever reads help documentation, but someday, someone might.
-So make sure yours is easy to search through, focused on user tasks and offering clear steps to follow.
+We’ll close out our website design tips list by talking about user help documentation.
+Of course we know that no one ever reads help documentation, but someday, someone might.
+So, you need to make sure yours is easy to search through, focused on user tasks and offering clear steps to follow.
 Try not to make it too long.
 Some possible things to include are: help pages, an FAQ, an online chat, and a list of explanations for any possible issues a user might encounter.

 Usability heuristics, the secret to a great product